iterative/dvc.org/public/static/docs/api-reference/open.md

 [context manager](https://www.python.org/dev/peps/pep-0343/#context-managers-in-the-standard-library)
 (using the `with` keyword, as shown in the examples).

-> Use `dvc.api.read()` to get the complete file contents in a single function
-> call – no _context manager_ involved.

 This function makes a direct connection to the
 [remote storage](/doc/command-reference/remote/add#supported-storage-types)
-(except for Google Drive), so the file contents can be streamed as they are downloaded.
-No disc space and very little memory are needed to save the file before making it accessible.
+(except for Google Drive), so the file contents can be streamed.
+Your code can process the data [buffer](https://docs.python.org/3/c-api/buffer.html) as it's streamed, which optimizes memory usage.

+> Use `dvc.api.read()` to load the complete file contents in a single function
+> call – no _context manager_ involved.
+Neither function utilizes disc space.

 ## Parameters